matganine/testPT/README.md

 Ravis library is extended to create our customized tree representation and layout.
 Automatic organization algorithms are implemented to balance pearls around pearltrees and reorganize them in order to have simple and appealing layouts.
-We also use the PearltreesAssets project to shape our pearls.
+We also use the flash-assets-box project to shape our pearls.
 This allows us to give a unique representation for each type of pearl in Pearltrees; trees, aliases, teams, pages, notes, photos and documents have all their own mask and decoration.